 This year we introduced a range of seminars designed to help those working in the industry maximise the opportunities out there, and to share information about how EV charging point grants can be accessed and how installers can register with OLEV.

 The first EV seminars have now been run, and the feedback so far is that they were engaging and informative.
 We have provided an outline of the information presented below.

 The Office for Low Emission Vehicles (OLEV) is a government initiative which has been introduced to support the early market of electric and ultra-low emission vehicles by introducing a number of grant funding Initiatives.

 An electric vehicle is eligible if it appears on the OLEV eligibility list.
 You can view the full list of eligible vehicles here.
 Please note that from 1st July 2019, all chargepoints installed under the EV Homecharge Scheme must be smart.
 We will update you with more info nearer the time.

-If you would like to find out more about how these grants work, and who can apply for them please click here.
 Alternatively, please register to attend one of our seminars (see info below), which aim to demystify how these grants and funding work.
 There are two schemes available: